la2050/archive/_projects/2015/adventure-education-aboard-l-a-s-official-tall-ships.md

     Once our third vessel, the Swift of Ipswich, has been fully restored and is placed back in the water, we will be able to expand our program by more than 30%.
+  Where will you be working?:
+    - County of Los Angeles
+    - City of Los Angeles
+    - LAUSD
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Community outreach
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Learn” metrics?:
+    - >-
+      Percent of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - >-
+      District-wide graduation ratesHS student proficiency in English & Language Arts and Math
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
+    - Suspension and expulsion rates (Dream Metric)
+    - Truancy rates in elementary and middle schools (Dream Metric)
+    - >-
+      Students perceived sense of safety at and on the way to school (Dream Metric)
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'